rjam13/Weather-Viewer/README.md

 use the file manager,
-save data using UserDefaults and JSONDecoder/JSONEncoder, manipulate main.storyboard to create connections between interface builder and my personal code.
+save data using UserDefaults and JSONDecoder/JSONEncoder, and manipulate main.storyboard to create connections between interface builder and the code itself.